As a reminder of my love of mountains I upcycled some old wool sweaters into a mountain cushion/pillow.

 - Pins, scissors, a large sheet of paper (for pattern) & a pen.

-Felting wool is really easy.
-Like me, you have probably done this in the past.
-Where you have accidentally shrunk your sweater in the wash so that it is only fit for a toddler to wear!
+Felting wool is easy.
+Like me, you have probably done this in the past, where you have accidentally shrunk your sweater in the wash so that it is only fit for a toddler!

-To felt my sweaters, I just put them in a hot ‘cotton’ wash in the washing machine along with my normal washing.
+To felt my sweaters, I just put them in a hot ‘cotton’ wash in the washing machine along with my regular washing.
 I then dry them in the dryer.
-I have managed to felt sweaters without using the dryer, but it does make them softer.
+I have felted sweaters without using the dryer, but it does make them softer.

-If for some reason this doesn’t work you can repeat the process again.
-Basically to felt woolen sweaters you need, heat, water, and agitation.
+If this doesn’t work for some reason, you can repeat the process.
+Basically, to felt woollen sweaters, you need heat, water, and agitation.

-Felting binds the wool together which enables the sweaters to be cut without unraveling or fraying.
+Felting binds the wool together, enabling the sweaters to be cut without unravelling or fraying.

-1..
-First, lay your sweater down with the front-facing up.
-Make a paper pattern of a mountain outline as big as is possible for your sweater.
+Step 1: First, lay your sweater down with the front facing up.
+Make a paper pattern of a mountain outline as big as possible for your sweater.

-3. Next, using the pattern cut out 2 identical mountain pieces on from the font of your sweater and one from the back.
-Cut out your paper mountain top and use this as a template for cutting out 2 identical cream felt snowy mountain pieces.
+Step 3: Using the pattern, cut out two identical mountain pieces, one from the front of your sweater and one from the back.
+Cut out your paper mountain top and use this as a template for cutting out two identical cream-felt snowy mountain pieces.

-4. Then, pin the cut out cream snow pieces to the top of each mountain piece.
-Both pieces should be right side up.
-Sew round the edges of the cream snow piece attaching it to the sweater pieces.
+Step 4: Pin the cut-out cream snow pieces to the top of each mountain piece.
+Both pieces should be right-side up.
+Sew around the edges of the cream snow piece, attaching it to the sweater pieces.

-5. Next, pin the two woolen mountain pieces right sides together and sew around the edge, leaving a small hole at the bottom for stuffing.
+Step 5: Next, pin the two woollen mountain pieces’ right sides together and sew around the edge, leaving a small hole at the bottom for stuffing.
 This can either be done by hand or on a sewing machine.

-6. Turn the mountain pillow right sides out.
-Then, through the hole in the mountain cushion stuff it with fiber fill.
+Step 6: Turn the mountain pillow right sides out.
+Then, stuff it with fibre fill through the hole in the mountain cushion.
 Once the pillow is full then, hand stitch the hole shut.

-I love my snowy topped cushion so much that I made another; one soon I will have my own mountain range.
-I think my cushion will look great with my piste map chair when I finish it.
+I love my snowy topped cushion so much that I made another; soon, I will have my mountain range.
+I think my pillow looks excellent with my Norwegian map chair.

-I loved the my mountian pillow so much, I made it a friend.
+I loved my mountain pillow so much that I made it a friend.

-If like me you have a passion for the mountains then you might want to check out these really interesting and beautiful free printable vintage mountain sketches and posters.
+If, like me, you have a passion for the mountains, you might want to check out these fascinating and beautiful free printable vintage mountain sketches and posters.

 Even though you didn’t use the sleeves of the sweaters for these mountain pillows, keep them for a DIY knot pillow.